johnnoone/sphinx-irrational/README.rst

 Project background
 ==================

-errorist is a modified version of `Jeff Forcier's
+irrational is a modified version of `Jeff Forcier's
 <http://bitprophet.org>`_ `"Alabaster" Sphinx theme
 <https://github.com/bitprophet/alabaster>`_, based on
 a modified (with permission) version of `Kenneth Reitz's